jjwygjj/aptos-core/developer-docs-site/docs/standards/fungible-asset.md

 ### References

-Reference(ref) is the means to implement permission control across different standard in Aptos.
-In different contexts, it may be called capabilities sometimes.
-In FA standard, there are three distinct refs one each for minting, transferring, and burning FA respectively called `MintRef`, `TransferRef`, and `BurnRef`.
+_Reference_ (ref) is the means to implement permission control across different standards in Aptos.
+In different contexts, it may be called _capabilities_.
+The FA standard has three distinct refs for minting, transferring, and burning FA: `MintRef`, `TransferRef`, and `BurnRef`.
 Each ref contains a reference to the FA metadata:

 ```rust
 struct MintRef has drop, store {